 This tester uses the JavaScript regex engine for live matching, then compares your pattern against PCRE, Python, and Go to flag what is portable and what is not.
 Everything runs in your browser.
 Your patterns, test text, and replacements stay on your device.

 Use it as much as you want.
-No daily cap, no email signup, no premium gate on features.
+No daily cap, no email signup, no Pro gate on features.
 Regex101's free tier limits saved patterns; we don't.

 Most testers only show one regex engine.
 We tell you which features will break when you port your pattern to Go, Python, or PCRE before you ship.